Breadbug21/pikidiary-plus/README.md

 - **i** Note that this is only for as long as Firefox is active.
 If you decide to restart, you have to reinstall the add-on.

 # How to build from source (multi)

+## Req:
+- Basic technical skills
+- Any OS that's newer than the one on your 2004 thinkpad.

+## Instructions

 - Download the source (obviously)

 - Go into `src` and select everything inside.

-- ZIP it (most modern OSs support this)
+- ZIP it

 - Follow install instructions above.